AsalBarak/advanced_fMRI_course/How2Script.md

 ![](.statics/geek_VS_non-geek.jpg)

+How much time you can save depends on how often you do the task and how much you can shave off by scripting it: XKCD has [a nice recap](https://xkcd.com/1205/) let you know if scripting will be worth it.

 But remember that it can also be a pretty efficient way to get some systematic errors that are [hard to track down](http://xkcd.com/1319/).

 ![](.statics/automation.png)